SliTaz-official/slitaz-wiki/en/guides/modem.rst

 Hardware Guides: Modems
 =======================

+:author: jozee

-:ref:`Cricket A600 Broadband Modem <cricket a600>` — How to install a Cricket a600 Broadband Modem
+:ref:`cricket a600` — How to install a Cricket a600 Broadband Modem